Being Too Negative In Social Situations

-- Negative people can think they're being intellectual.
-They see noticing the flaws in things as a sign of perceptiveness, analytical ability, and honed critical thinking skills.
+- Negative types can think they're being intellectual.
+They see unnecessarily telling people about the flaws in everything as a sign of perceptiveness, analytical ability, and honed critical thinking skills.

 - Some people can be a little too rational and not in touch with their emotions.
 Negative information doesn't seem like a big deal to them because they're not tuned into its unpleasant emotional weight.
-It's just as valid a thing to bring up as anything else.
+They see it as just as valid to bring up as anything else.

 - It may be part of someone's humor.
-They may think they're being a clever, observational comedian or commentator by pointing out the flaws in things.
+They think they're being a clever, observational comedian or commentator by pointing out the flaws in stuff.

-- People can associate being cynical and overly skeptical towards certain things with being 'in the know' and aware of how the world really works.
+- People can associate being cynical and overly skeptical toward certain things with being in the know and aware of how the world really works.